King-Bobby/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 9. Write a JavaScript script that fetches from https://fourtonfish.com/hellosalut/?lang=fr and displays the value of hello from that fetch in the HTML tag DIV#hello.

+100. Write a JavaScript script that updates the text color of the <header> element to red (#FF0000):

+101. Write a JavaScript script that adds, removes and clears LI elements from a list when the user clicks:

+102. Write a JavaScript script that fetches and prints how to say “Hello” depending on the language

 Author
 Noel Brown